alinja/alpus_wb/README.md

 ```
 ## Pipeline bridges and adapters

+- Adapter for **Standard mode** masters/slaves (**alpus_wb32_stdmode_adapter**) allows interfacing to legacy components
+with non-pipelined wishbone.
+The mode for each side is set independently.
+This functionality is also available in Pipeline bridge.
+Note that non-pipelined slaves will appear as having zero ack latency.
-- **Pipeline bridges** (alpus_wb_pipeline_bridge) can be added anywhere to break long combinatorial paths.
+- **Pipeline bridges** (**alpus_wb_pipeline_bridge**) can be added anywhere to break long combinatorial paths.
 They add latency but
 increase clock frequency.
 Which path to pipeline is set by generics.
-Note that registering the stall line adds wait states!
+Note that registering the stall line adds one wait state, and
+ack latency is reduced by one (may become negative!).

 ```
 	bridge: alpus_wb_pipeline_bridge generic map (